 IV on the front-week is typically 80-150 (annualized) into earnings.
 The morning after earnings, IV drops to 30-50 — within hours, not days.
 Every option you hold gets repriced lower because vega is collapsing.

 A 4% beat in line with the implied move that takes the stock up 4% will often leave a naked long call FLAT or DOWN because the vega loss exactly offsets the delta gain.
 This is why beginners hate earnings — they're right on direction and still lose money.
+Our IV crush guide breaks down exactly why the realized move has to beat the implied move to overcome the collapse.

 Three strategies that work